If you are obese and you want to lose weight, you should see your GP.

 Read more about how your GP can help you lose weight.

 While there is no single rule, most obese people are told they have to reduce the energy intake from their diet by 600 calories a day.

 The best way to achieve this is to swap unhealthy and high energy food choices such as fast food, processed food and sugary drinks (including alcohol) for healthier choices.

 A healthy diet should consist of :

-Some restaurants, cafes and fast-food outlets provide calorie information per portion, but providing this information is not compulsory.
-Be careful - some foods can quickly take you over the limit, such as burgers, fried chicken and ethnic foods such as curries or Chinese dishes.
+Some restaurants, cafés and fast food outlets provide calorie information per portion, but providing this information is not compulsory.
+Be careful – some foods can quickly take you over the limit, such as burgers, fried chicken and some curries or Chinese dishes.

 Avoid fad diets

 You should avoid fad diets that recommend unsafe practices such as fasting (going without food for long periods of time) or cutting out entire food groups such as meat, fish, wheat or dairy products.